hughjafro/christophertolbert.github.io/aboutme.md

 -Mathematics and economics undergrad
 -MBA, specializing in Operations
--Limited professional DS experience, but continuing to build cool projects -Sports, music, finance - "What piques my interest?"
+-Limited professional DS experience, but continuing to build cool projects -Sports, music, finance = "What piques my interest?"

 ### Who I am
+My curiosity with numbers started early in life.
+Second grade.
+Mr. Jackson's class.
+The big jar of jellybeans that I wanted to win so bad, as long as I guessed the number.
+I tried to figure out how many rows of jellybeans and how many per row.
+I didn't win, but I wanted to quantify and enumerate everything around me.